Video Link: https://vimeo.com/291645322

 The bottom line is this: maintaining an optimal balance of natural hormones in your body is crucial at all life stages.

-For children and women of childbearing age, particular focus on minimizing your exposures to endocrine-disrupting chemicals like phthalates is vital to protect healthy hormonal balance during critical stages of growth and development.
+For children and women of childbearing age, a particular focus on minimizing your exposures to endocrine-disrupting chemicals like phthalates is vital to protect healthy hormonal balance during critical stages of growth and development.

 As an adult, reducing exposure to such substances is still essential, but so is optimizing your body’s natural ability to maintain a proper hormonal balance, and that is done, primarily, via your healthy lifestyle.